daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 9. _Optional: Select `Manage DXVK Versions` and install the latest dxvk from Sporif Async.
 Follow the instructions [on our wiki](https://github.com/starcitizen-lug/information-howtos/wiki/Performance-Tuning#dxvk-async) to enable it in Lutris_
 11. _Optional: In the Runner Options tab, Enable Fsync if you have an Fsync-enabled kernel (enabled in standard kernel since 5.16)_
 12. Under `System options`, make sure `Prefer system libraries` is `Off`.
+13. Check our [latest news](https://github.com/starcitizen-lug/information-howtos/wiki#news) for any important gpu driver issues or necessary workarounds
-13. Run the launcher and finish installing the game.
+14. Run the launcher and finish installing the game.
 See you in the 'verse!

 ## Important Information
 > Questions or Problems?
 Ask for help in one of our [social channels](https://github.com/starcitizen-lug/information-howtos#socials)!